p0larisdev/untether/README.md

 *this is a work-in-progress.*

-gets ROP in racoon, then gets JS code exec with RWC primitives (arbitrary r/w, currently up to 26-arg call primitive), then uses qwertyoruiop's 935csbypass to get native code execution
+gets ROP in racoon, then gets JS code exec with RWC primitives (arbitrary r/w, currently up to 26-arg call primitive), then loads in another JS file & execs it

 current offsets are included for `iPhone4,1` on `9.3.6 (13G37)` & `iPod5,1` on
 `9.3.5 (13G36)`. it may work on other devices and/or firmwares, but that's